surveilr/www.surveilr.com/lib/pattern/ai-context-middleware/ingest/regime/hipaa/FII-SCF-IAC-0007.2-164-308a3iiC.audit.prompt.md

 ### 2.1 Machine Attestable Evidence Assessment

-* **Control Requirement/Expected Evidence:** Confirmation of removal of EPHI access for terminated employees.
+* **Control Requirement/Expected Evidence:** Access to ePHI must be disabled within 24 hours of termination.
-    * **Provided Evidence:** OSquery results confirming that access permissions for terminated employees have been removed.
+    * **Provided Evidence:** Automated access logs confirm that employee access to ePHI is disabled within 24 hours of termination.
-    * **Surveilr Method (as described/expected):** Automated OSquery data ingestion into Surveilr.
+    * **Surveilr Method (as described/expected):** OSquery collected access logs daily.
-    * **Conceptual/Actual SQL Query Context:** SELECT * FROM access_logs WHERE user_status = 'terminated';
+    * **Conceptual/Actual SQL Query Context:** SELECT * FROM access_logs WHERE access_disabled = 'true' AND termination_date <= NOW() - INTERVAL '1 day';
     * **Compliance Status:** COMPLIANT
-    * **Justification:** The OSquery results clearly demonstrate that access permissions have been successfully removed for all terminated employees, aligning with the control's requirement.
+    * **Justification:** The evidence clearly demonstrates that access is disabled as required, with logs affirming compliance.

+* **Control Requirement/Expected Evidence:** Weekly audits show no unauthorized access to ePHI by terminated employees.
+    * **Provided Evidence:** Weekly audit reports confirm compliance with no instances of unauthorized access.
+    * **Surveilr Method (as described/expected):** Automated weekly audits generated compliance reports.
+    * **Conceptual/Actual SQL Query Context:** SELECT * FROM access_logs WHERE access_status = 'unauthorized';
+    * **Compliance Status:** COMPLIANT
+    * **Justification:** The weekly audit reports provide sufficient evidence of compliance, confirming that no unauthorized access occurred.

 ### 2.2 Human Attestation Evidence Assessment

-* **Control Requirement/Expected Evidence:** Certification of access termination by HR.
+* **Control Requirement/Expected Evidence:** Signed termination checklist upon employee exit.
-    * **Provided Evidence:** Scanned employee termination checklist signed by HR.
+    * **Provided Evidence:** Signed checklists are uploaded to Surveilr with metadata.
-    * **Human Action Involved (as per control/standard):** HR completed the employee termination checklist and signed it.
+    * **Human Action Involved (as per control/standard):** HR manager signs off on the termination checklist upon exit.
-    * **Surveilr Recording/Tracking:** The signed checklist is uploaded to Surveilr.
+    * **Surveilr Recording/Tracking:** Surveilr records the signed checklist and associated metadata.
     * **Compliance Status:** COMPLIANT
-    * **Justification:** The signed checklist provides human attestation of the termination process, further supporting compliance with the control's intent.
+    * **Justification:** The signed checklists provide clear evidence of human attestation, supporting policy adherence.

 ## 3. Overall Alignment with Control's Intent & Spirit

-* **Assessment:** The evidence provided demonstrates a clear adherence to the control's intent of securing EPHI by ensuring timely termination of access.
+* **Assessment:** The provided evidence aligns with the control's intent to ensure the timely termination of ePHI access.
-* **Justification:** The combination of machine attestable evidence and human attestation provides a comprehensive view that meets both the letter and spirit of the control.
+* **Justification:** All aspects of the control's requirements are met through both machine and human attestations, demonstrating a robust approach to compliance.
+* **Critical Gaps in Spirit (if applicable):** No critical gaps identified; evidence fully supports the control's intent.

 ## 4. Audit Conclusion and Final Justification

 * **Final Decision:** PASS
-* **Comprehensive Rationale:** The audit found sufficient evidence demonstrating compliance with the control requirements through both automated and manual processes, fulfilling the intent of maintaining the security of EPHI.
+* **Comprehensive Rationale:** The audit findings confirm compliance with the control requirements, as evidenced by automated logs, audit reports, and human attestations.
+All evidence aligns with the intended purpose of the control.

 ## 5. Instructions for Human Intervention (Mandatory if Overall Audit Result is "FAIL")

 **If the Overall Audit Result is "FAIL", provide clear, actionable, and precise instructions for human intervention to achieve compliance.
 This section is an auditor's directive.**

 * **Specific Missing Evidence Required:**
-    * [For each missing piece of evidence identified in Section 2, state *exactly* what is needed.]
-    * [Specify the required format/type for each missing piece.]
+    * [N/A - No missing evidence identified.]
 * **Specific Non-Compliant Evidence Required Correction:**
-    * [For each instance of non-compliant evidence identified in Section 2, clearly state *why* it is non-compliant and what *specific correction* is required.]
-    * [Specify the action needed.]
+    * [N/A - No non-compliant evidence identified.]
 * **Required Human Action Steps:**
-    * [List precise steps a human auditor or compliance officer needs to take.]
-    * [Specify which teams or individuals are responsible for producing or correcting the evidence.]
+    * [N/A - No action required; compliance achieved.]
-* **Next Steps for Re-Audit:** [Outline the process for re-submission of the corrected/missing evidence for re-evaluation.]
+* **Next Steps for Re-Audit:** [N/A - Compliance confirmed; no re-audit necessary.]